 **crochet line, DMC floss, string, yarn (the less stretchy the better)

 ***You might pre-cut flying line in 5-meter lengths and wrap each length around a craft stick.
 Use a small "flag" made out of tape to mark the line at 1 meter and 2 meters.
-Consider using only a 1-meter length to fly kites when you first move outdoors and then allowing students to increase the length based on the number of students and kite-flying space.
+Consider using only a 1-meter length to fly kites when you first move outdoors, then allowing students to increase the length based on the number of students and kite-flying space.

 Directions (Part 1)